-G Protein-Independent Signaling through ACKR3.
-Many studies have shown that ACKR3 can act as a "decoy" or "scavenging" receptor, since it can efficiently internalize its chemokine ligands CXCL11 and CXCL12 (Naumann et al., 2010).
-By internalizing CXCL12, ACKR3 finely tunes the CXCL12 gradient necessary for the CXCR4-mediated migration (Dambly-Chaudière et al., 2007; Boldajipour et al., 2008; Donà et al., 2013).
-Nevertheless, ACKR3 is not only a "decoy" receptor, it can also activate downstream pathways via $\beta$ -arrestins, in response to both CXCL11 and CXCL12, directly promoting Akt and mitogen-activated protein kinase activity, ERK phosphorylation (Hattermann et al., 2010; Rajagopal et al., 2010; Decaillot et al., 2011; Ödemis et al., 2012; Torossian et al., 2014), and activation of the Janus kinase 2/STAT3 pathway (Hao et al., 2012).
-CXCL11-dependent ERK phosphorylation could be seen in ACKR3-overexpressing HEK293 cells but not in rat vascular smooth muscle cells (VSMCs) that endogenously express ACKR3, again demonstrating the importance of the cellular context (Rajagopal et al., 2010).
-Interestingly, AMD3100, an antagonistic smallmolecule against CXCR4, can have an agonistic effect on ACKR3.
+Many studies show that ACKR3 can act as a "decoy" or "scavenging" receptor, since it can efficiently internalise its chemokine ligands CXCL11 and CXCL12 (Naumann et al., 2010).
+By internalising CXCL12, ACKR3 finely tunes the CXCL12 gradient necessary for the CXCR4-mediated migration (Boldajipour et al., 2008; Dambly-Chaudière et al., 2007; Donà et al., 2013).
+Nevertheless, ACKR3 is not only a "decoy" receptor and can also activate downstream pathways via β-arrestins, both in response to CXCL11 and CXCL12, directly promoting Akt and MAPK activity, ERK phosphorylation (Decaillot et al., 2011; Hattermann et al., 2010; Ödemis et al., 2012; Rajagopal et al., 2010; Torossian, 2013), and activation of the JAK2/STAT3 pathway (Hao et al., 2012).
+CXCL11-dependent ERK phosphorylation could be seen in ACKR3-overexpressing HEK293 cells, but not in rat vascular smooth muscle cells (VSMCs) that endogenously express ACKR3, again demonstrating the importance of the cellular context (Rajagopal et al., 2010).
+Interestingly, AMD3100, an antagonistic small molecule against CXCR4, can have an agonistic effect on ACKR3.
 In high concentrations, this molecule can induce β-arrestin recruitment to ACKR3 and increase CXCL12 binding to the receptor (Kalatskaya et al., 2009).
-A similar scenario was observed with the CXCR4 inverse agonist TC14012, which acts as an agonist on ACKR3 (Gravel et al., 2010).
+A similar scenario is observed with the CXCR4 inverse agonist TC14012, which acts as an agonist on ACKR3 (Gravel et al., 2010).
 Therefore, when considering CXCR4 as a therapeutic target, it should be taken into account that a molecule can have unexpected effects via ACKR3 and vice versa.

-Although ACKR3 is constitutively internalized via clathrincoated pits by $\beta$ -arrestins (Luker et al., 2010), it has also been described that ACKR3 internalizes in a ligand-dependent manner in response to both CXCL11 and CXCL12, leading to different patterns of receptor internalization (Rajagopal et al., 2010; Canals et al., 2012).
+Although, ACKR3 is constitutively internalised via clathrin-coated pits by β -arrestins (Luker et al., 2010), it has also been described that ACKR3 internalises in a ligand-dependent manner in response to both CXCL11 and CXCL12, leading to different patterns of receptor internalisation (Canals et al., 2012; Rajagopal et al., 2010).

 Ubiquitination, a constitutive modification on ACKR3, is the key modification responsible for the correct trafficking of the receptor from and to the plasma membrane (Canals et al., 2012).
-Also, the phosphorylation of serine and threonine residues at the cytoplasmic C-terminal tail of ACKR3 has been implicated in ACKR3 internalization, chemokine scavenging, and receptor-arrestin interactions (Ray et al., 2012).
+Also, the phosphorylation of serine and threonine residues at the cytoplasmic C-terminal tail of ACKR3 has been implicated in ACKR3 internalisation, chemokine scavenging and receptor-arrestin interactions (Ray et al., 2012).

 There are some controversies regarding the involvement of ACKR3 in chemotaxis.
-Some reports suggest that ACKR3 induces migration of different cell types via ACKR3 exclusively (Rajagopal et al., 2010; Chen et al., 2015), while others report a role in migration by only modulating the CXCR4 function (Abe et al., 2014).
+Some reports suggest that ACKR3 induces migration of different cell types via ACKR3 exclusively (Chen et al., 2015; Rajagopal et al., 2010), while others report a role in migration by only modulating the CXCR4 function (Abe et al., 2014).
 Hence, this role of ACKR3 awaits further clarification.